mjosaarinen/avr-aes256enc/README.md

 The flashing code is incorporated into Makefile.
 You need to install (just `apt install` on Debian/Ubuntu) `arduino` and `avrdude` packages.

-Plug arduino into USB and do a `make flash`.
-Now the thing will compile code, flash it, and dump output via UART to stdout.
-Most relevant settings are in `Makefile` -- you should edit that.
-The default settings with my stock Arduino Uno (R3) w.
-Ubuntu 16.04.
+Plug Arduino into a USB port and do a `make flash`.
+Now the thing will compile code, flash it, and dump output via UART with stty magic to your standard output.
+Most relevant settings are in `Makefile` -- you should edit that first if something fails.
+The default settings with my stock Arduino Uno (R3) with Ubuntu 16.04.

 ```
 c$ make flash